Why should I go rafting with Sage?TX

 Yes, in fact we provide everything at NO EXTRA COST: helmet, wetsuit, splash jacket, splash pants, PFD, wetsuit booties, and neoprene gloves for the real cold days.

-When is the rafting season?
+When is the rafting season/best time for rafting in Colorado?
 TX

 The season starts Mid May and goes through the end of September usually.